zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades-appblades.md

     </AppBlade>
     ```

 1. Create a ViewModel TypeScript class.
-The following code snippet displays the ViewModel for the template blade defined in the previous step.
-In this case, it is showing the docs.microsoft.azure.com by using  an AppBlade in the Portal.
+The following code includes the `ViewModel` for the template blade defined in the previous step.
+In this case, the AppBlade  displays the "docs.microsoft.azure.com" Website in the Portal.

     ```javascript
     export class MicrosoftDocsBladeViewModel extends MsPortalFx.ViewModels.AppBlade.ViewModel {